 Loans originated before active duty.
-For pre-service loans, the SCRA prohibits lenders from foreclosing on, seizing, or selling the home of military personnel on active duty, unless the servicemember waives this protection or a court orders the foreclosure to proceed.
+For loans originated before active duty, the SCRA prohibits lenders from foreclosing on, seizing, or selling the home of military personnel on active duty, unless the servicemember waives this protection or a court orders the foreclosure to proceed.
 This protection extends for a year following a servicemember's period of active duty.
 (50 U.S.C.
 App. § 533).
+Because California foreclosures are usually nonjudicial, this protection which can force a lender to foreclose in court is significant.
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage Before Active Duty.)

-Loans originated after starting active duty.
-Courts cannot enter a default judgment (a court ruling when one party to a lawsuit fails to answer the suit or appear in court) against a military servicemember on active duty until an attorney has been appointed to represent that servicemember.
+Protection against default judgments.
+Courts cannot enter a default judgment (a court ruling when one party to a lawsuit fails to answer the suit or appear in court) against a military servicemember on active duty.
+The court may enter a judgment if an attorney has been appointed to represent that servicemember.
 This representation gives deployed servicemembers an advocate for their case when they cannot be present to speak for themselves.
+But if an attorney appointed to represent a servicemember cannot locate the servicemember, actions by the attorney in the case won't waive any defense of the servicemember or otherwise bind the servicemember.
 Furthermore, a court may halt proceedings for 90 days or more if it finds that the servicemember’s presence is critical for defending the case.
 (50 U.S.C.
 App. § 521).
 This protection can be essential when facing a judicial foreclosure, but typically doesn’t protect against nonjudicial foreclosures.
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage After Active Duty.)

 The California legislature has broadened protection for military servicemembers beyond that found in the federal SCRA.